WeAreAthlon/Silla.IO/README.md

 ### Overview

-_Silla.IO_ is a PHP application development framework based on the *MVC* software architecture pattern.
+_Silla.IO_ is a lightweight PHP application development framework based on the *MVC* software architecture pattern.
 The framework includes *CMS Application* to provide assistance building custom content management systems.

 The code base features *Model-View-Controller* pattern with additional support for: